liuaman/amanda-liu-portfolio/final-project-part-two.md

 4. Target's Revenue: https://stockanalysis.com/stocks/tgt/revenue/

 ## AI acknowledgements
-I used ChatGPT to help refine my wording.
-I asked Claude some Tableau questions to help build what I envisioned.
+I used ChatGPT to help refine my wording, and asked Claude some Tableau questions to help build what I envisioned.